mperktold/callbag-pullable/README.md

 such that the sink can easily associate each response to a pull.

 ### Robustness
-When a pullable source responds to a sink by delivering data and the sink pulls more data inside that call, the source SHOULD wait for the response to return before delivering more data.
+There is a risk of stack overflow when both the source and the sink deliver data to each inside a call that delivers data to them.
-Otherwise, a stack overflow error could occur.
+Therefore, when a pullable source responds to a pull from a sink by delivering data and the sink pulls more data inside that call, the source SHOULD wait for the response to return before delivering more data to the sink.